wheaney/social-freedom/README.md

 * SNS topics
   * Profile updated
 * Lambdas
+  * Account registration
-  * Account registration, Cognito identity, AWS region, and AWS account ID provided
+    * Cognito identity and account routing details provided
     * Verify identity, region, and account ID
     * Add identity to account id mapping in DynamoDB
     * Deploy User CodePipeline CloudFormation template to account
       * Will need to fail back to the UX with instructions on adding an IAM policy if this fails
     * Invoked directly from UX synchronously, no SNS topic needed
+  * Identity Account verification
+    * Call to verify that a cognitoIdentityId is associated with the provided account details (e.g. followerApiDomain)
   * Account deregistration
     * Reverse of account registration
   * Account profile updated, SNS topic subscription